ripanmukherjee/Robotic-Greeter/Development/Face_Recognition_Code/README.rst

 following::

     $ python3 --version

     $ pip3 --version

     $ git --version

     $ python3

 Run the following import command inside of the Python console::

     >> import os

     >> import sys

     >> import time

     >> import pickle

     >> import subprocess

     >> from pathlib import Path

     >> from subprocess import check_output

     >> from datetime import date, datetime

-os, sys, time, pickle, subprocess, pathlib & datetime module comes Python installation.
+os, sys, time, pickle, subprocess, pathlib & datetime module comes with Python installation.
 Since it is build-in packages.

 If you get any error after running the above import command, you should validate the Python version or upgrade it.
 You should not acquire any mistake if you installed